 iD is going to have a system of presets which has solid visual cues and good descriptions.
 Behind this is strong integration with TagInfo or similar: an index of commonly used tag combinations which leads users to make correct choices.

 In order to make that work, we’re going to need to help out a lot on editing OSM wiki help - improving the descriptions of tag combinations to make them both distinct and descriptive.

 Making iD Correct

 OpenStreetMap is filled with corner cases.
-A few pathological conditions I’ve listed in the
+A few pathological conditions I’ve

 NOTES.md file which has been developed along with iD:

 - Ways with one node